NevinKoshyDaniel/PrivateCollabsApp/Hosting Essentials/Readme.md

 ## Steps to Replicate the Solution

  - Active MicroSoft Azure Account
- - Create 2 VMs, A Storage Account, A DNS Zones, A Virtual Network, A KeyVault inside a resource group.
-If you are useing docker images, you will be required o make use of Azure Kubernetes Services under the same resouce group.
+ - Create 2 VMs, A Storage Account, A DNS Zones, A Virtual Network, A KeyVault inside a resource group. <br> If you are useing docker images, you will be required o make use of Azure Kubernetes Services under the same resouce group.
 Active Directory Integrations follows suit.
  - The VM hosting Jitsi Meet should have 1 GB RAM and 1 vCPU atleast.
-At the very least, opt for B1s VMs.This setup will run smoothly for 10+ participants simultaneously sharing their videos in HD.
+At the very least, opt for B1s VMs. <br> This setup will run smoothly for 10+ participants simultaneously sharing their videos in HD.
 It is advised to increase the RAM and CPU capabilities if you are having a lot of simulataneous conferences.
-It is advised that the VM reserves a static IP, as it can come in handy at times.
-The individual hosting help can be found at [Jitsi Meet Hosting](https://github.com/NevinKoshyDaniel/PrivateCollabsApp/tree/main/Jitsi%20Meet)
+It is advised that the VM reserves a static IP, as it can come in handy at times. <br>The individual hosting help can be found at [Jitsi Meet Hosting](https://github.com/NevinKoshyDaniel/PrivateCollabsApp/tree/main/Jitsi%20Meet)
  - The VM hosting Rocket.Chat should have 2 GB RAM and 1 vCPU atleast.
-At the very least, opt for B1ms VMs.
-This setup will run smoothly for 50+ active participants simultaneously communicating.
+At the very least, opt for B1ms VMs. <br> This setup will run smoothly for 50+ active participants simultaneously communicating.
 It is advised to increase the RAM and CPU capabilities if you are having more simultaneous users.
-It is advised that the VM reserves a static IP.
-The individual hosting help can be found at [Rocket.Chat Hosting](https://github.com/NevinKoshyDaniel/PrivateCollabsApp/tree/main/Rocket.Chat)
+It is advised that the VM reserves a static IP. <br>The individual hosting help can be found at [Rocket.Chat Hosting](https://github.com/NevinKoshyDaniel/PrivateCollabsApp/tree/main/Rocket.Chat)
- - Both the VMs will require SSL certificates, and ensure they are atleast Self Signed.
-There will be access issues if the certificates are not signed.
+ - Both the VMs will require SSL certificates, and ensure they are atleast Self Signed. <br> There will be access issues if the certificates are not signed.
  - Connect to the Rocket.Chat public IP, login and configure the necessary Admin settings and kindly register the server for use.
- - Ensure the Specific ports and protocls are enabled in the Network Security Groups.
-Incorrect configurations would lead to no traffic, as the applications listen on specific ports, and no traffic flow rule to them will cause failures.
+ - Ensure the Specific ports and protocols are enabled in the Network Security Groups. [_Let's Encrypt_](https://letsencrypt.org/) would be sufficient. <br>Incorrect configurations would lead to no traffic, as the applications listen on specific ports, and no traffic flow rule to them will cause failures.
  - Ensure the Virtual Network encompossess the properly confiured Network Security Groups.
- - The DNS Zone if you are intenting to use a custom domain; Configure of the same is a simple and staright forward task.
+ - The DNS Zone comes into play if you are intenting to use a custom domain.
  - KeyVault can be handy to store neccessary SSH credentials, and other admin specific data, especially if container instances are used.
+ - Azure Blob Sotrage can be made use of to provide a cloud based storage solution.
+ - Azure Active Directory Services can be made use of for enterprise identity service, with single sign-on, multifactor authentication, and conditional access needs.

 ## Possible Issues and Heads-ups!